parraman/asm-simulator/docs/instruction-set.rst

 AND: 16-bits bitwise AND
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Performs an bitwise logic AND of two 16-bits integers.
+Performs a `bitwise AND <https://en.wikipedia.org/wiki/Bitwise_operation#AND>`_ of two 16-bits integers.
 Every form of the instruction will have two operands.
 Operand 1 will always be a reference to a 16-bits register.
 A logic AND will be performed between the contents of the register and the value referenced by Operand 2.
 The result will be stored in the register referenced by Operand 1.

 +-----------+-------------------+-------------------+---------------------+
 | Opcode    | Operand 1         | Operand 2         | Example             |